 13.1.
 Pattern Language: The Tainted Grimace Pat Goras and Lucy Didas are a happy couple living in a fantastical suburban realm preparing for a delightful dragon brisket barbeque with their neighbors.
 But when a strange portal opens in their backyard, their lives and roles become permanently altered within the very Gray Area itself!
 (July 20, 2021, 21 minutes)

 13.2.
 Pattern Language: Not a Frown Further Months after the events of “Paths Not Taken,” Chelsea is working hard to turn a corner and improve her life.
 But when Emily McCorkle, the smear merchant journalist who severely damaged her reputation, returns to write a followup piece, Chelsea is thrown into a jarring maelstrom that involves demons, people from her past, and the possibility of redemption.
-(Fine cut as of 6/12/2021, projected release date August 3, 2021.)
+(August 3, 2021, 32 minutes)

 13.3.
 Pattern Language: An Iris for Emily Emily McCorkle has landed the media appearance of a lifetime: a guest spot on the most respected talk show in America.
 But why is the host so concerned with her private details?
 And why are so many skeletons from her past making guest appearances?
 And who is the strange man with the hot dogs?
-(Fine cut as of 6/12/2021, projected release date: August 17, 2021.)
+(August 17, 2021, 38 minutes)

 13.4.
 Pattern Language: Mirrors of the Soul Our intrepid heroes visit the New York Public Library to meet up with visiting literary scholar Merrill Malone, an eccentric and the foremost expert on Virginia Gaskell’s life and work, to get, once and for all, all the answers about the portals.
 What they don’t realize is that shocking personal revelations and the very ground beneath their feet will alter forever within the library’s seemingly pristine walls.
-(Fine cut as of 6/12/2021, projected release date: August 31, 2021.)
+(August 31, 2021, 56 minutes)